GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv2/inline_faq/index.md

 When your site calls `chrome.webstore.install()`, Chrome will no longer trigger a dialog immediately but will instead open a new foreground tab to the details page of the Chrome WebStore (i.e. https://chrome.google.com/webstore/detail/<item-id>).
-From there, the user can go through the standard installation process by clicking “install”, and a dialog will prompt the user to read permissions and install or cancel.
+From there, the user can go through the standard installation process by clicking "install", and a dialog will prompt the user to read permissions and install or cancel.
 After the dialog is dismissed, the tab will remain on the Chrome Web Store.